 About

-Rachel specializes in teaching improvisation and creative music-making, and is a Resident Musician with musiConnects.
-She is also on Faculty at New England Conservatory Prep and Continuing Education Schools.
+Rachel specializes in teaching improvisation and creative music-making, and was a Resident Musician with musiConnects from 2014-2024.
+She has also served on Faculty at New England Conservatory Prep and Continuing Education Schools.
 In 2009, Rachel founded Rhode Island Fiddle Project, a free music program teaching traditional fiddle and dance music to students ages 7-17.
 Rachel worked for many years with nationally-recognized Community MusicWorks in Providence, RI, where she completed a Fellowship that inspired and incubated RI Fiddle Project.
 She was chosen as a Jubilation Fellow, a national award recognizing “individuals with an exceptional talent for helping young people feel fully alive through rhythm."
-She was a META (Music Educators & Teaching Artists) Fellow through the Massachusetts Cultural Council.

 Rachel received her Masters of Music in Contemporary Improvisation from New England Conservatory, and holds a BA in Anthropology from Vassar College.